 Fake Pumpkin Ice Bucket

-Cut the top off a large craft pumpkin, then fill it with ice and bottles of wine or beer.
+Cut the top off of a large craft pumpkin, then fill it with ice and bottles of wine or beer.
 This setup is the perfect touch for any fall-themed party.
 Place it on a bar cart stocked with wine glasses and appetizer plates so the party can move wherever your guests do.

 NOTE: Artificial craft pumpkins are not food safe.
 Do not use to hold ice to put in drinks.

 Project Source for Fake Pumpkin Ice Bucket: The DIY Playbook

 07 of 11

 Similarly, you could use a craft pumpkin as a cute cookie or treat jar throughout the fall season.
 A chalkboard label affixed to the outside of the pumpkin announces what sweets lie inside.

 NOTE: Artificial pumpkins are not food safe.
 Line the pumpkin with a plastic storage bag before placing unwrapped cookies or other treats inside.
 Seal the storage bag between uses to keep items fresh.

 Project Source for Craft Pumpkin Cookie Jar: The Inspired Hive

 Use faux pumpkins as a great trick for elevating party treats on a buffet table at a Halloween or other fall-themed party.
 Look for fairly flat-topped artificial pumpkins on which to perch trays laden with appetizers or desserts.